qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/translate.rst

 ---------------

 The QGIS interface is natively programmed in English.
-However, at this moment over fourthy other languages are already available.
+However, at this moment over forty other languages are already available.

 To start QGIS with the appropriate localization, run ``qgis --lang <language code>`` in command line or change localization in QGIS under